 With technology constantly evolving, Adventure Consultants have kept abreast of all the new techniques and equipment advancements - encompassing the latest in weather forecasting facilities, equipment innovations and communications systems.

-The 2018 Lhotse Expedition is being organised by Guy Cotter, director of Adventure Consultants and a veteran of 20 years of Everest expedition guiding and organisation.
+The 2024 Lhotse Expedition is being organised by Guy Cotter, director of Adventure Consultants and a veteran of 27 years of high altitude expedition guiding and organisation.

 Lhotse is not the place to be with an organisation that is ‘learning the ropes’, there is too much at stake for that.
 Adventure Consultants expedition staff, along with the operations and logistics team at the head office in New Zealand, provide the highest level of backup and support to the climbing team in order to maximise your chances of success.
 This is coupled with a very strong expedition guiding team and Sherpa contingent, who, you will come to see, are second-to-none in the industry.

 Our international guiding staff are the best in the industry.
 You will find the Adventure Consultants mountain guides companionable and strong expedition leaders with considerable abilities and a willingness to see you achieve your goals.
 The number of guides is determined by the team size but the normal ratio of guides to members is 1:4.

 Our group of climbing Sherpas is enthusiastic, motivated and regarded as the strongest and most cohesive group of Sherpas on Mt Everest and Lhotse.
 They have dozens of Everest summits between them.